Cyclooxygenase: Natural COX inhibition

 Culinary mushrooms, like maitake, may be able to partially inhibit COX-1 and COX-2.

 A variety of flavonoids have been found to inhibit COX-2.

 Fish oils provide alternative fatty acids to arachidonic acid.
 These acids can be turned into some anti-inflammatory prostacyclins by COX instead of pro-inflammatory prostaglandins.

-Hyperforin has been shown to inhibit COX-1 around 3-18 times as much as aspirin.
+Hyperforin has been shown to inhibit COX-1 (but not COX-2) with a 3-18 times lower IC_{50} compared to aspirin, a range that may be relevant for typical doses.

 Calcitriol (vitamin D) significantly inhibits the expression of the COX-2 gene.

 Caution should be exercised in combining low dose aspirin with COX-2 inhibitors due to potential increased damage to the gastric mucosa.
 COX-2 is upregulated when COX-1 is suppressed with aspirin, which is thought to be important in enhancing mucosal defense mechanisms and lessening the erosion by aspirin.

 Cardiovascular side-effects of COX inhibitors

 COX-2 inhibitors have been found to increase the risk of atherothrombosis even with short-term use.
-A 2006 analysis of 138 randomised trials and almost 150,000 participants showed that selective COX-2 inhibitors are associated with a moderately increased risk of vascular events, mainly due to a twofold increased risk of myocardial infarction, and also that high-dose regimens of some traditional NSAIDs (such as diclofenac and ibuprofen, but not naproxen) are associated with a similar increase in risk of vascular events.
+A 2006 analysis of 139 randomised trials and almost 150,000 participants showed that selective COX-2 inhibitors are associated with a moderately increased risk of vascular events, mainly due to a twofold increased risk of myocardial infarction, and also that high-dose regimens of some traditional NSAIDs (such as diclofenac and ibuprofen, but not naproxen) are associated with a similar increase in risk of vascular events.

 This evidence, however, has been contradicted by the 2016 PRECISION (Prospective Randomized Evaluation of Celecoxib Integrated Safety versus Ibuprofen or Naproxen) trial of 24,081 participants, which shows a lower incidence of cardiovascular death (including hemorrhagic death), nonfatal myocardial infarction, or nonfatal stroke for Celecoxib as compared to both Naproxen and Ibuprofen.

 Fish oils (e.g., cod liver oil) have been proposed as a reasonable alternative for the treatment of rheumatoid arthritis and other conditions as a consequence of the fact that they provide less cardiovascular risk than other treatments including NSAIDs.